Biden’s revealing confession to an ally about his continued presence in the race – 2024-07-05 00:03:11

 White House spokesman Andrew Bates said the report was “absolutely false” and that the White House had not been given enough time to respond.

 A senior Biden adviser, speaking on condition of anonymity to discuss the situation, said the president was “well aware of the political challenge he faces.”
-On Wednesday, the person added that Biden was aware that the outcome of his campaign could be different than he planned, but that he is convinced he is an effective leader with a sharp mind and “doesn’t understand why others don’t accept him.”
+On Wednesday, the person added that Biden was aware that the outcome of his campaign might be different than he planned, but that he is convinced he is an effective leader with a sharp mind and “doesn’t understand why others don’t accept him.”
 Biden remains steadfast in his belief that his debate performance was just a blip, not a breakthrough event.

-Campaign officials were on edge yesterday awaiting the results of a new poll, acknowledging that negative numbers could add fuel to the fire.
+Campaign officials were on edge yesterday awaiting the results of a new poll, acknowledging that negative numbers might add fuel to the fire.
 A CBS News poll released in the morning showed former President Donald Trump leading Biden 50 percent to 48 percent nationally and 51 percent to 48 percent in battleground states since the debate.

 Biden has been slow to reach out directly to key Democrats, further angering the party and frustrating some of his own advisers.
 On Tuesday night, five days before the debate, he called only Representative Hakeem Jeffries of New York and leader of the House Democratic caucus, and on Wednesday morning, he spoke for the first time with Representative Chuck Schumer of New York and Senate majority leader.